ryanj/Eventbrite.jquery.js/README.md

 First, initialize the Eventbrite API client:

-- `api_key`: (REQUIRED) Eventbrite users can request an API key on the following page: http://www.eventbrite.com/api/key/
+* `api_key`: (REQUIRED) Eventbrite users can request an API key on the following page: http://www.eventbrite.com/api/key/
-- `user_key`: (OPTIONAL) Omitting this parameter will limit access to public data.
+* `user_key`: (OPTIONAL) Omitting this parameter will limit access to public data.
 Providing a user_key is only needed when updating/accessing private information.
 Each user can find their `user_key` on this page: http://www.eventbrite.com/userkeyapi
-- `callback`: for interacting with the API
+* `callback`: for interacting with the API

         Eventbrite('api_key', 'user_key', function(eb_client){ //eb_client interaction goes here... });

-Within the callback, you can interact with the API:
+Within the callback, you can use the client to call any of the methods described in the [Eventbrite API Docs](http://developer.eventbrite.com/doc/):

     // parameters to pass to the API var params = {'city': "San Francisco", 'region':'CA'};